jpaulm/javafbp-websockets/README.md

 (note the double quotes).

+In this example, the `javafbp-4.1.0` jar file has been copied into the JavaFBP-WebSockets `lib` folder for ease of use.

 This will display the message `WebSocketServer starting` on the console.

 There are two simple client scripts called `chat1.html` and `chat2.html` in `com/jpaulmorrison/fbp/websockets/script`, which will display the contents of any selected jar file.
 To run the test: